 For logs forwarded from Microsoft Azure, you can enable Application Insights in the Function App to check whether it is receiving logs.
 Refer to Microsoft’s documentation about Streaming Logs.

-You can configure application logging type and level using Azure CLI webapp log config command, for example:
+You can configure the application logging type and level using Azure CLI webapp log config command, for example:

 az webapp log config --resource-group <Azure Function's Resource Group name> --name <Azure Function name> --application-logging true --level verbose --detailed-error-messages true